 Life for Daniel and the other American soldiers was hell.
 They were constantly harassed by Japanese planes.
 Peace was something that became a rarity.
 One night, Daniel’s tank and other tanks from A Company were in a banana grove.
 They were told they were well behind the front lines and that they could get a good night’s sleep.
 Daniel was asleep on his tank when suddenly screaming and shooting Japanese soldiers appeared all around him.

-At Gumain River, the night of December 31 to the morning of January 1, the tank companies formed a defensive line along the south bank of the river.
+At Gumain River, from the night of December 31, the tank companies formed a defensive line along the south bank of the river.
 When the Japanese attacked the position at night, they were easy to see since they were wearing white t-shirts.
 The tankers got into the tanks and began to fire while they attempted to withdraw from the area.
 Because the roads were congested with other retreating forces, the tanks could not move.
 A Japanese soldier used this opportunity to throw a magnetic mine at Daniel’s tank.
-The mine attached to the bow gun of Dan’s tank and burnt through the armor and fell on the bow gunner, Pvt Emil Schmidt, burning his left leg.
+The mine attached to the bow gun of Dan’s tank burnt through the armor, and fell on the bow gunner, Pvt Emil Schmidt, burning his left leg.
 Daniel was hit by pieces of the mine in his face and in one eye.
 He would later develop an ulcer in the eye because of the lack of treatment and lose his sight in it.

 The Japanese were taking heavy casualties, so they attempted to use smoke to cover their advance, but the wind blew the smoke into their own troops.
 When they broke off the attack, they had suffered 50 % casualties.
 Due to the damage caused by the mine, Daniel’s tank was out of commission and taken back to the battalion’s bivouac to be worked repaired.
 After his tank was disabled, Daniel did not stay idle.
 He continued to fight in other A Company tanks until his tank was returned to service.
+To give the tank crews a rest, crews from tanks that had been lost were used as replacements.
 At Guagua, A Company, with units from the 11th Division, Philippine Army, attempted to make a counterattack against the Japanese.
 Somehow, the tanks were mistaken, by the Filipinos to be Japanese.
 The 11th Division accurately used mortars on them.
 The result was the loss of three tanks.